Skip to content

 #Inline

-Use this variant when the link is part of a sentence or a phrase.
+Use within sentences or paragraphs, maintaining the flow of text while providing clear navigation.
 It features an underline, instead of an arrow, to indicate without color that it is a link.
 This variant inherits its size from the text it's part of.
+To avoid localization problems, do not use a placeholder for the link text.

 This is an example of an inline link, which is part of a sentence.